- Editor’s Note: This article is recycled from a 2018 post written by Jessica Mino and Ashley Broussard.

 Avoid using “phantom energy.”
 Phantom energy is the term given to items that are turned off, but still consuming energy.
 If you’re going on vacation, unplug TVs, unused phone chargers, lamps, etc. to stop the energy waste.

 An empty oven takes just as much energy to cook as a full oven.
 Condense your cooking time and cook multiple dishes at a time to save natural gas.
 (To minimize food waste, check out our Thanksgiving tips!)

 Similarly, wait until you have a full load to run the dishwasher.
 If you don’t have a full load and need clean dishes, hand wash them to save water.

 After the holidays are over if you’re planning on getting rid of your lights, keep them out of the trash.
-Lights are considered hazardous waste and can contaminate landfills.
-There’s multiple light recycling programs out there for you to use, including the Kane County electronics recycling drop-offs.
+Please recycle your lights at one of Kane County’s recycling centers.

 Decorate with nature!